futurestages/OnBoardXR_Landing_Page/docs/creating-a-show.md

 * 2-week Build
 * 2-week Showcase

+## Submit A Proposal
+We host regular showcase opportunities and hackathons for our community to present new work.
+This is an open-submission process via a standard application to ensure you understand the tools and procedures for OnBoardXR.
+A [step-by-step guide to our application](https://discord.com/channels/849041584905388053/957669626408493087/957691545220444300) is on our Discord, otherwise you may [directly access the application here](https://forms.gle/nbnhGV1jp4xgtFQ1A).

 ## Participation Requirements & Support
 | Requirements      | Support |
 | ----------- | ----------- |